A Real-World SOC 2 Report Example

 Seeing a real example of how a SOC 2 report might look can be incredibly useful when preparing for an audit.

-Here’s a sample SOC 2 report from Carta, the online equity management solutions platform.
+Here’s a sample SOC 2 report from ABC Company, an equity management solutions platform.

 What is a SOC 2 Report?

 A SOC 2 report provides detailed results of a SOC 2 audit.
 They also contain a wealth of information about your company’s security posture, specifically as it relates to the security standards covered by SOC 2.

 Understanding the core concepts of SOC 2 can help you better understand the report structure.

 Developed by the American Institute of Certified Public Accountants (AICPA), SOC 2 reports are meant specifically for audits related to security and privacy controls.